ian-bateman/os-xtoo/README.md

 Obsidian-Studios, Inc. funtoo/gentoo overlay (a.k.a wltjr's overlay)

 This overlay contains many things that should be in Gentoo but are not.
-A majority of the ebuilds are not in tree.
+A majority of the ebuilds are not in Gentoo's respository.
 Some are corrections or modifications to versions in tree.
 Others are newer versions and/or slot changes.
+This overlay replaces some entire categories like dev-java/*.
+In addition to all Enlightment/EFL applications.

 Ebuilds in this overlay are to be current and latest available versions, including working live ebuilds.
 All ebuilds in this overlay should be